telekons/42nd-at-threadmill/README.md

 We replace copied values with a single `+copied+` marker instead of an instance of a `Prime` class.
-This change generates less garbage when copying, and leads to slightly faster barrier code.
+This change generates less garbage when copying, and leads to slightly faster barrier code; though our table is not wait-free.
+(Truth be told, we're only barely getting a grip on Click's resize logic now.)

 We also removed the <key, tombstone> state, having removes transition back to <key, empty>; a superficial change which doesn't appear to affect